MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 ----------------------------------

-### Understanding Transformer Architecture:
+### Understanding Transformer vs GPT:

-The primary transformers were to translate a text to another language, but the GPT is for take a piece of text, maybe with some surrounding relevant data, to produce a prediction for what comes next in the passage.
+The primary transformers were to translate a text to another language, but the GPT is for taking a piece of text, maybe with some surrounding relevant data (prompts), to produce a prediction for what comes next in the passage.

-This d
+==This prediction takes the form of a probability distribution over many chunks of text that might follow.== This is why GPT is called a generative model.

+You might think that predicting the ne

 - 1. **Encoder**: Processes the input data (like text) and transforms it into a continuous representation that retains all the information of the input but in a form that the model can manipulate.
 In tasks like translation, the encoder would handle the source language text.